Serendipity2-0/TradeManV1/README.md

 TODO:
-3. Good evening cron jobs setup
+> Good evening cron jobs setup (individual cron scripts)
-4. Pystocks cron job setup
-5. Clear Today orders from firebase and SignalInfo dump to db
-8. Cronjob for streamlit
+> Cronjob for streamlit
+> Remove all previous cron jobs

-9. Onboarding all the users including the excel to db migration
+> Onboarding all the users including the excel to db migration

-10. Docs and debug statements function wise
+> Docs and debug statements function wise
+> Review tax calculation

+> after sending messages and while uploading holdings the orders are getting updated in dict not in list
+> Discord notification for kite orders (order failed for None type)
+> Add EOD db login script to this repo and cronjob

+> Append signal orders after assign trade id to fb under StrategySignals > orders
+> Trade Executer in stream lit using StrategySignals(TodayOrders)

 Longterm TODO: